lucyjcbsn/ea/README.md

 ﻿# Ea, Enki

 lightweight hexadecimal editor written in C using ncurses
 possibly a disassembler in the future

+sloppily written C with the big help of stack overflow